-Customer attributes are data points that can be used to filter and segment your customers.
-They can be metrics ChartMogul generates like MRR, tags that you add to customer profiles or custom attributes you can add using the UI, Enrichment API or Google Sheets app.
+Custom Attributes are data points that you use to filter and segment customers.
+They can be metrics ChartMogul generates like MRR, tags that you add to customer profiles, or custom attributes you can add using Data Platform, Enrichment API, or Google Sheets app.

 Tags and custom attributes are visible on customer profiles in ChartMogul.

 - Adding attributes using Zapier

 - Adding attributes using the Enrichment API